ILIAS-eLearning/ILIAS/src/UI/docu/help-topics.md

 * `ILIAS\UI\HelpTextRetriever`: Describes the interface that needs to be implemented in order to be able to provide help texts to the UI-framework.
 * An instance of that `HelpTextRetriever` is injected into the entry points of the UI-Framework, as one can see in `\InitUIFramework`.
-These entrypoints can be [exchanged by plugins](docs/development/ui-plugin-manipulations.md).
+These entry points can be [exchanged by plugins](docs/development/ui-plugin-manipulations.md).